yang-sec/PrivacyGuard/README.md

 5. DC sends a REQUEST message to DO's iDataAgent.
 6. iDataAgent checks DC's deposit amount in the contract and then deploys CEE.
 7. iDataAgent and DC remotely attest CEE's enclave.
-8. With the secure channel establish by step 6, iDataAgent provisions DO's data decryption key to CEE and DC provisions its signing key to CEE.
+8. With the secure channel establish by step 6, iDataAgent provisions DO's data decryption key K_data to CEE.
 9. CEE performs data operation.
-10. CEE commits the data usage by sending a transaction to call the contract's record() function, securely provisions the result to DC, and then destructs the enclave.
-Note that the transaction is signed inside the enclave, and then published in the form of raw transaction hex.
+10. CEE securely provisions C_result, Hash(C_result), Hash(K_result) to DC; K_result to iDA.
+Then destructs the enclave.
+11. DC calls the contract's computationComplete() function with Hash(K_result).
+12. DO calls the contract's completeTransaction() function with K_result.

 ## Misc
 CEE_Rust needs to be run in sgx-rust docker